swapnilbamble1438/ExamPortal/README.md

 -  Now open Project > src/main/resources > open application.properties file,
    inside this file look for

-   spring.datasource.url=jdbc:mysql://localhost:3306/springbootnew?serverTimezone=UTC
+   spring.datasource.url=jdbc:mysql://localhost:3306/examportal?serverTimezone=UTC

-   here "springbootnew" is the name of the database.
+   here "examportal" is the name of the database.

      so

-   ## create database name "springbootnew" in MySQL.
+   ## create database name "examportal" in MySQL.

     or